feideconnect/feideconnect-authengine/docs/accountchooser.md

 The `authproviders` property from the client configuration is used to filter the allowed providers.

+The AccountChooser uses HTML5 geo location and IP-based geo location to sort the available entries by an estimated physical distance to the user.

 When the user selects a provider, the user is redirected back to the `return` URL with an **AccountChooser Response**.